411 N Central Ave # 220, Glendale, CA 91203

 How A “Deep Cleaning” Treats Gum Disease Without Surgery

 Your teeth are only as strong as the health of the gums and periodontal tissues that surround and support them.
 Dental professionals use special instruments to measure the spaces between each tooth and the gums.
 Ideally, these spaces should be kept to a minimum.
 The larger the space (or “periodontal pocket”), the more extensive the gum disease.
 So, this process can be used to identify gum disease and to “stage” the extent or severity of that disease.
-With such knowledge in hand, specialists like our board-certified periodontist, Dr. Tyler Hendry, may recommend a deep cleaning at the Glendale, California office of Glendale Periodontics & Dental Implants.
+With such knowledge in hand, specialists like our board-certified periodontist, Dr. Tyler Hendry, may recommend a deep cleaning at the Glendale, California office of Glendale Periodontics.

 Dentist Examining A Patient’s Smile During A Dental Consultation